 Apple will send you an email with a download link after a few days.
 You get information about all the phones you’ve used so far, the Internet pages you’ve visited, the e-mail addresses you’ve written to, information about calls and various locations.
 There remains an uncomfortable feeling.

 Conclusion: All companies react at least very quickly.
-Unfortunately, we haven’t received any data from Amazon yet.
-Some data collected by Apple, Facebook & Co. are at least doubtful.
-Why does Apple need all the email addresses and website views it has written to?
-How does Google find the purchases?
-We are wondering what the reason is for companies to collect this data…
+At Amazon it took a little longer and we only got access to the data after a few weeks.
+Some data collected by Apple, Amazon, Facebook & Co. is at least doubtful.
+Why does Apple need all the email addresses and web page views it receives?
+How does Google get the shopping?
+One wonders what the reason is for companies to collect this data…